WELCOME TO THE ROTARY CLUB OF COONABARABRAN IN D9650!

 We also have an excellent catering trailer, and use it to provide a BBQ service at many events in the area.
 Examples of these include the Open Day at Siding Spring Observatories, the annual Coonabarabran Cup Race days, and the North West Equestrian Expo.
 This also raises money which goes back into the community.

-We are also long term supporters of the Group Study Exchange program.
-Recent team members from Coonabarabran include Kathryn Weatherall (Denmark 2016), Sebastian Knight (Germany 2017) and Nicola Brookhouse (Uganda next year 2018).
-Our secretary Aileen Bell was leader of the team to Germany in 2017.
+We were also long term supporters of the Group Study Exchange program.
+Recent team members from Coonabarabran include Kathryn Weatherall (Denmark 2016), Sebastian Knight (Germany 2017) and Nicola Brookhouse (Uganda 2018).
+Our member Aileen Bell was leader of the team to Germany in 2017.
+The VTT (Vocational Training Team) Program which has replaced it has not yet developed in this District.

 Club members have participated in a number of overseas projects in recent years.
 A whole team travelled to Vanuatu to work on a school building project at Port Resolution, Ian McLean went to PNG to work on an AIDS clinic at the Kokoda hospital, as did Robert Cox, and Ian Klein and Hugh Raadgever worked on a Malaria nets project in Timor Leste, distributing educational kits in the process.